Jaxartes/bgpy/README.txt

             router-id= -- set own router id
-            tcp-hex=1 -- display the bytes exchanged with peer over TCP local-addr= -- bind to specified local address
+            tcp-hex=1 -- display the bytes exchanged with peer over TCP local-addr= -- bind to specified local address as4=1 -- enable 4-byte AS if the peer supports it
             @command... -- run "command..." as if it was issued on stdin Programmes
         These are the things that actually do something.